-In Rome, football (soccer) is the most popular sport.
+In Rome, Football (or Soccer) is one of the most popular sports.

-Two main clubs compete in the Olympic Stadium, and they will be facing off against various opponents throughout the month of May.
+They have two clubs that perform in the Olympic Stadium, and they will be facing off against various opponents throughout May.

 Even if you’re not a huge fan of this sport, you might still want to see a match just to discover how this city supports their team!